Stuycs-K/finalproject-10-casado-victor-chen-david/WORKLOG-David.md

 Organized client-relevant code into an independent folder in preparation for implementation of the server (anticipating merge conflicts later but those are trivially easy); debugged failure to automatically link libcrypto on StuyCS machines, fixed makefile recipes.

 Merged the `makefile` and `main` branches, fixed unquoted `&` characters when passing key URIs as arguments, reorganized code such that shared functions were deduplicated, and a central makefile was sufficient to interface with all features of the project.
 Filled out the README with details gathered throughout the creation process.

+### 2025-05-27
+Tested merged code with Victor, removed broken function overload in `shared.py`.
+Used `lynx` to access builds on Marge.
+Established plans for `PRESENTATION.md`, explaining the details of all 3 core RFCs (2104, 4226, 6238), schedule for following days.